Last updated: 14 May, 2020

 What should I do if I show symptoms?

-- Contact your general doctor or any doctor available via teleconsultation.
+- Contact your general doctor or any doctor available via teleconsultation, or the care centre number of your region

 - Isolate yourself in your home; avoid any physical contact with others.

-> In all cases, follow the recommendations of your doctor as to whether or not to continue your professional activity.
+> In all cases, follow your doctor's recommendations as to whether or not to continue your professional activity.

 Communications sent by Sciences Po